LiamJCates/Programming-Notes/C++/Types&Values/Arrays.md

 The index—say, index—of an array is in bounds if index is between 0 and ARRAY_ SIZE - 1, that is, 0 <= index <= ARRAY_SIZE - 1.
 If index is negative or
 index is greater than ARRAY_SIZE - 1, then we say that the index is out of bounds.
-Unfortunately, C11 does not check whether the index value is within range—that is, between 0 and ARRAY_SIZE - 1.
+Unfortunately, C++ does not check whether the index value is within range—that is, between 0 and ARRAY_SIZE - 1.
 If the index goes out of bounds and the program tries to access the component specified by the index, then whatever memory location is indicated by the index that location is accessed.
 This situation can result in altering or accessing